-INDIANAPOLIS -- Commuters who travel along Meridian Street to and from work every day will need to find another route beginning in January.
+INDIANAPOLIS -- Commuters who travel along Meridian Street to and from work every day will need to find another route.

-Meridian Street at 28th Street will be closed due the construction of a tunnel project to clean up Indianapolis' waterways.
+Meridian Street at 28th Street closed Tuesday due the construction of a tunnel project to clean up Indianapolis' waterways.
 It is not scheduled to reopen until November of 2018.

 28th Street will also be closed east of Illinois Street to Pennsylvania Street for the same duration.